 Gather all the ingredients.

-- Mix the honey and warm water in a bowl and apply the honey mixture on top of the cake with a pastry brush.
+Mix 1 Tbsp honey and ½ Tbsp warm water in a bowl and apply the honey mixture on top of the cake with a pastry brush.

 Bread Flour: Castella has a little elastic bouncy texture from bread flour and all-purpose flour cannot achieve this texture.